 Schedule an Inspection 262-224-9143

-A Home Inspector is there to educate the homeowner about the general condition of the Cedarburg property.
+A Home Inspection is to educate the homeowner about the general condition of the property.
 We will point out potential structural and mechanical issues, discuss maintenance concerns, and identify fire, health, and safety issues.
 A home purchase should not be negotiated and finalized without real knowledge of the condition of the entire house, including the many systems and parts of the home.
 A thorough, accurate home inspection will provide the buyer with the vital information they need to make an informed decision about the purchase.
 The inspection will identify the current condition of the key aspects of the home, including but not limited to the age, condition, and expected life of the roof, furnace, A/C, and water heater, condition of the foundation and structural system in the roof, and the rating and condition of the current electrical and water service.
 With this information, the buyer will be better prepared to make the final purchase decisions.

 ✦ Grounds and Exterior